WHAT IS FILM FEAST?

 In addition to screenings there will be panel discussions on important food related topics, baking/cooking demonstrations and interviews with people from the world of film and food.

 The festival is the idea of our director, Neil McGlone, and his time working in the food capital of the world, Bologna.
-Neil has spent the last 8 years working for the film festival, Il Cinema Ritrovato, and was inspired by the concept of marrying film with food to form our rather unique festival.
+Neil has spent the last 10 years working for the film festival, Il Cinema Ritrovato, and was inspired by the concept of marrying film with food to devise our rather unique format.

 Neil was born and grew up in Woodbridge, and is currently Duty Manager at The Riverside.
 He is also a freelance researcher for The Criterion Collection in New York, festival advisor and consultant to Il Cinema Ritrovato in Bologna, Karlovy Vary Film Festival in the Czech Republic, Telluride Film Festival in the USA and Cinema Reborn in Sydney, Australia.
 Neil has also worked on two documentary films by the filmmaker, Mark Cousins and is a contributor to the film magazine, Sight and Sound.